Nathan-Potgieter/Making-of-MCmarket/README.md

 allow one to effect the skewness and kurtosis of the distribution.
 <img src="README_files/figure-gfm/unnamed-chunk-2-1.png" width="80%" height="80%" /><img src="README_files/figure-gfm/unnamed-chunk-2-2.png" width="80%" height="80%" /><img src="README_files/figure-gfm/unnamed-chunk-2-3.png" width="80%" height="80%" />

-### Here I demonstrate how a uniformly distributed observations can be transformed into other distributions.
+### Here I demonstrate how uniformly distributed observations can be transformed into other distributions.

 ``` r
 # Generating a uniform (0,1) series